Frank Ocean's luxury goods company Homer is selling a $25,000 cock ring

 Last month, the music appeared across two episodes of Breaux’s Apple Music 1 show Blonded Radio – ‘Blonded Lucy In The Sky With Diamonds’ and ‘Blonded ENERGY!’

-In December 2021, the musician-come-designer shared an almost-nine-minute song on the programme as part of the show’s Christmas special.
+In December 2021, Ocean shared an almost-nine-minute song on the programme as part of the show’s Christmas special.

 ‘Channel Orange’, released in 2012, was followed by ‘Blonde’ in 2016.
 He has since released a string of singles, including vinyl-exclusives ‘DHL’ and ‘In My Room’, as well as ‘Cayendo’ and ‘Dear April’ on streaming services.